WICG/aom/explainer.md

-One well-known example is a screen reader, which replaces the visual UI and pointer-based UI with an auditory output (speech and tones) and a keyboard and/or gesture-based input mechanism, completely separate from any audio output or keyboard or gesture input handled by the app.
+One well-known example is a screen reader, which replaces the visual UI and pointer-based UI with an auditory output (speech and tones) and a keyboard and/or gesture-based input mechanism.

 Many assistive technologies interact with a web page via accessibility APIs, such as [UIAutomation](https://msdn.microsoft.com/en-us/library/windows/desktop/ee684009.aspx)